ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 This behavior is similar as to when multiple processes will write to the same configuration file.
 Applications should already handle this case gracefully, and just retry writing their configuration.

-### New Changetracking API

-### <<HIGHLIGHT>>

 ### ODBC Backend

 Based on the new and more versatile concept for [backends](/doc/dev/backend-plugins.md), where backends are implemented as plugins, a new backend-plugin that uses ODBC data sources for storing keys has been developed.
 It was tested on Gentoo Linux with [unixODBC](https://www.unixodbc.org) using [SQLite](https://www.sqlite.org) and [PostgreSQL](https://www.postgresql.org) data sources.
 The ODBC backend-plugin can only be built if the ODBC library is available on the build system.
 This can be accomplished by installing e.g. unixODBC.
 Microsoft ODBC (on MS Windows) and [iODBC](https://www.iodbc.org) should also be supported, but were not tested yet.